-Where a Fund enters into an OTC derivative transaction, collateral may be received from or provided to the relevant counterparty.
+Where a Fund enters into an OTC derivative transaction or a Securities Financing Transaction, collateral may be received from or provided to the relevant counterparty.

-As of the date of this Explanatory Memorandum, the Funds may receive both non-cash collateral or cash collateral but cash collateral will not be reinvested.
+As of the date of this Explanatory Memorandum, the Funds may receive both non-cash collateral or cash collateral.

-In the event a Fund re-invests cash collateral in future, the relevant Fund will be exposed to the risk of a failure or default of the issuer of the relevant security in which the cash collateral has been invested.
+In the event a Fund re-invests cash collateral, the relevant Fund will be exposed to the risk of a failure or default of the issuer of the relevant security in which the cash collateral has been invested.

 Notwithstanding that a Fund may only accept non-cash collateral which is highly liquid, the relevant Fund is subject to the risk that it will be unable to liquidate collateral provided to it to cover a counterparty default.
 The relevant Fund is also subject to the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.